See also Hybrid and Electric Car Radiation Risks at SaferEMR.com . https://www.saferemr.com/2014/07/shouldnt-hybrid-and-electric-cars-be-re.html

 - The cars will have onboard computers and require sensor fusion of 3G,4G and 5G wireless radiation signals

-- Passengers will experience close exposure to very high radio frequency radiation with increased health risks
+- Passengers will experience close exposure to very high radio frequency radiation and/or magnetic fields with increased health risks

 - No premarket safety testing